ProcessPlot/ProcessPlot/README.rst

 Introduction
 ============

-``ProcessPlot`` is an plotting application used to collect and display data points.
+``ProcessPlot`` is a plotting application used to collect and display data points.
 The project is inspired by the `matplotlib`_ library but is used in a live point value enviroment.

 .. _matplotlib: https://matplotlib.org/